python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/001_Fundamentals.md

     - High frequency: 20 Hz
     - Low frequency: 10 Hz
     - Time per bit: 0.1 seconds

+### Notes regarding FSK:

+**Terminology**: For the FSK exercises in this lesson, it would be more precise to say "BFSK" or "2FSK", but just as 2ASK is almost always abbreviated to simply ASK, 2FSK is usually called just FSK.

+**Regarding the FSK carrier wave frequency:** FSK uses multiple frequencies.it's not obvious which one should be called the "carrier".
+We chose to refer to the median.
+Be aware of this ambiguity when using software to work with FSK.

 ### Exercise: Modulate using PSK